 |Sony RX100 III (⇒ lft | rgt)||1440||no||3.0||1229||tilting||no||2000||10.0||YES||YES|

 |Sony A7R (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||4.0||no||no|

 |Sony RX100 II (⇒ lft | rgt)||no||no||3.0||1229||tilting||no||2000||10.0||15||YES|

 Both the RX100 V and the A7R III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX100 V replaced the earlier Sony RX100 IV, while the A7R III followed on from the Sony A7R II.

-So what conclusions can be drawn?
+So how do things add up?
 Is the Sony RX100 V better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Cyber-shot DSC-RX100 V:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (24 vs 10 flaps/sec) to capture the decisive moment.